A lot or a little?

-Parents need to know that this teen Wiccan movie with attractive stars is really about violence and revenge.
+Parents need to know that The Craft is all about violence and revenge.
 Several of the characters die graphically, are threatened with death, or are the subject of a death plot.
-One character is almost raped on-screen.
+One character is almost raped on screen.
 The film also depicts one family with alcoholic, abusive parents.
 Wiccan and occult practices, real and imagined, are on display in a way that may seem cool to teens.
 Also, even though this looks like a girl-power movie, it's quite the opposite.
 It makes it look like the girls are to blame for the things they've been through -- the moral that what you do comes back 10-fold seems to indicate that they should just shut up and take whatever happens to them.

 What's the story?

 This is a sinister tale of teenage power and witchcraft.
 Sarah (Robin Tunney) is new to St. Benedict's Academy in L.A. and looking for friends when Bonnie (Neve Campbell) decides she's the perfect choice for her witch's coven.
 Soon, Sarah, Bonnie, Rochelle (Rachel True) and ringleader Nancy (Fairuza Balk) are casting spells to get even with their high school nemeses.
 But their spells begin backfiring in dangerous and disturbing ways, and Sarah, the only "natural witch" in the bunch, must protect herself and those she loves from this power she's unleashed.